 Set in Colombia in the 1970s, right when the demand for marijuana is set to explode, Ciro Guerra’s follow-up to his Oscar-nominated Embrace of the Serpent ditches the black and white aesthetic of his previous film for the colorful world of the Guajira desert.
 Yet again, though, he’s set his sights (alongside co-director and producer Cristina Gallego) on a story about the way Colombian history intersects with its indigenous population.
 Birds of Passage follows an Wayuu indigenous family who takes a leading role in the budding new drug trade, and discovers the perks of wealth and power, but with a violent and tragic downside.

 In Guatemala City, the very ground the city is built on is fragile and unreliable for its people.
 It shakes and destroys at will, often with catastrophic results.
-Under these circumstances, Guatemalans hold strongly onto their faith, the only stable thing they have ever known.
+Under these circumstances, Guatemalans hold strongly onto their faith; it’s the only stable thing they have ever known.
 Pablo is no different, a good Catholic man who has visited church all his life and is faithful to his wife Isa and their two beautiful children.
-But when he meets Francisco, immediately falls for him, a sin in the eyes of his church and his family.
-As Pablo battles his own internalized homophobia, he has to deal with his surroundings’ disgust at this discovery, too: he loses his job, the right to see his children, the support of his community.
+But when he meets Francisco, he immediately falls for him, which is a sin in the eyes of his church and his family.
+As Pablo battles his own internalized homophobia, he has to deal with his surroundings’ disgust at this discovery, too: he loses his job, the right to see his children, and the support of his community.
 Encouraged by Isa and their Pastor, he starts attending conversion therapy, and soon enough, everything seems to be going back to normal — that is, until the ground starts trembling again.